kaiserk108/Contract/Contract.md

 ## Payment

-Being a small and, currently, a fledgling business, cash flow is very important to CSS Wizardry.
+Being a small and, currently, a fledgling business, cash flow is very important to Craft Digital.
 As such, it is asked that You meet the payment terms outlined below.

 ### Deposit

-An upfront deposit of 50% is required before commencing with any agreed work.
+An upfront deposit of 30% is required before commencing with any agreed work.
 This deposit is non-refundable and will only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
 No deposit shall be taken until You are completely happy with, and clear about,